bormaxi8080/osint-timeline/DRAFT.md

 Give your OpenClaw AI agent a WhatsApp number.
 Official Meta Cloud API via Kapso.
 No ban risk: https://github.com/Enriquefft/openclaw-kapso-whatsapp

+Browser Terminal Use turns cloud/browser terminals into a locally scriptable command surface for AI Agents.
+It bridges local agent loops with remote execution, streams verifiable output and exit codes, and includes ready-to-use Agent skills so advanced workflows can be adopted with minimal setup: https://github.com/chaokunyang/browser-terminal-use

 Social Media Scraping APIs.
 A curated collection of social media scraping APIs and tools for Instagram, LinkedIn, Twitter/X, TikTok, YouTube, Facebook, and more.
 Extract posts, profiles, videos, comments, and engagement metrics: https://github.com/cporter202/social-media-scraping-apis

 API Mega List.
 GitHub repo is a powerhouse collection of APIs you can start using immediately to build everything from simple automations to full-scale applications.
 One of the most valuable API lists on GitHub—period: https://github.com/cporter202/API-mega-list